cfHxqA/Mission-Chief.Bot/README.md

 Main command before usage itself  `chmod +x start-bot.sh`. <br>
 Enter the following command into the command line to start the bot:
 ```
-// start the docker container with default parameters; see 'msc-bot'
+// start the docker container with default parameters; see 'msc-bot' and path 'app'
 ./start-bot.sh

 // start the docker container with a specific name; see name 'msc-bot-a'